-The local elections have been held in Southampton on 3 May 2018.
+The local elections will be held in Southampton on 2 May 2019.

 The City of Southampton has a Council of 48 Members or Councillors who make decisions on matters affecting the city.
 The city is divided into 16 wards and each ward is represented by 3 Councillors who are appointed for a term of 4 years.

 This year one third of the seats were up for election in each of the 16 wards across the city.
 Every year for 3 consecutive years, one Councillor in each ward will have completed their term of office and their seat will become vacant.
 The subsequently elected Councillor will then be in post for a further 4 years.
 In the fourth year there is no election.
 This is known as electing by thirds.

 Pilot - Identification in Polling Stations - No change in Southampton

-As part of a national initiative some local authorities in England will be running a pilot requiring electors to bring specified documents to their polling station in order to confirm their identity before being issued with a ballot paper.
+As part of an ongoing national initiative some local authorities in England will be running a pilot requiring electors to bring specified documents to their polling station in order to confirm their identity before being issued with a ballot paper.
 There is no pilot in Southampton and the process for casting your vote will be the same as before.
-The nearest authority involved in these pilots is Gosport Borough Council.
+No authorities in Hampshire are involved in these pilots this year.